TonyGenova/MachineLearningNotes/README.md

 incorporate both the error in the estimate for f(X) (the reducible error) and the uncertainty as to how much an individual point will differ from the population regression plane (the irreducible error).

+#### Handling Missing Data
+<b>Imputation</b> - Imply a value based on other similar values in data
+Can also note in data what values were imputed: https://github.com/Jazielinho/kaggle-30-days/blob/master/day_12/missing-values.ipynb
+  - may give additional error reduction

 #### Qualitative Variables (ISL 3.3.1)
  - Can be signified with dummy variables (0 or 1)